What is a Community Foundation?

 How does the fee structure work?
 How does it compare with other community foundations?

 CFFK applies all investment returns to your fund.
-We charge an annual fee of 1% for endowments we manage for other nonprofit organizations, 1.5% on a Donor Advised Fund, and 2% on Scholarship Funds.
+We charge an annual fee of 1% for endowments or operating reserve accounts we manage for other nonprofit organizations, 1.5% on a Donor Advised Fund, and 2% on Scholarship Funds.
 Fees are calculated and automatically charged on the fund balance quarterly.
 These fees are consistent with the standard administrative fees charged by other community foundations.

 Is there a minimum to open a donor fund?